swcarpentry/r-novice-gapminder/_episodes/04-data-structures-part1.md

 - "How do I represent categorical information in R?"
 objectives:
 - "To be aware of the different types of data."
-- "To begin exploring data frames, and understand how it's related to vectors, factors and lists."
+- "To begin exploring data frames, and understand how they are related to vectors, factors and lists."
 - "To be able to ask questions from R about the type, class, and structure of an object."
 keypoints:
 - "Use `read.csv` to read tabular data in R."